Lattice structure for orientations of graphs: Statement of results.

 It is easy to check that pushing down does not affect the circulation of an orientation of $G$.
 Indeed, let $R$ be an orientation with a maximal accessibility class $A$, and let $C$ be any directed cycle in $G$.
 Since $C$ must contain equal numbers of directed edges going from $A$ to $A^c$ and going from $A^c$ to $A$, reversing the orientations of all the directed edges joining $A$ and $A^c$ has no effect on the circulation of $R$ around $C$.

-I now state the main result of this article (proved in section 2).
+I now state the main result of this article (proved in Section 2).

-Theorem 1: Let $\cR$ be the (non-empty) set of orientations of a finite connected graph $G$ that have a fixed circulation $c$, and let $A^*$ be an accessibility class of $G$.
-If we say that one $c$-orientation $R$ covers another $c$-orientation $S$ exactly when $S$ is obtained from $R$ by pushing down at a maximal accessibility class other than $A^*$, then the covering relation makes $\cR$ into a distributive lattice.
+\begin{theorem} Let $\cR$ be the (non-empty) set of orientations of a finite connected graph $G$ that have a fixed circulation $c$, and let $A^*$ be an accessibility class of $G$.
+If we say that one $c$-orientation $R$ covers another $c$-orientation $S$ exactly when $S$ is obtained from $R$ by pushing down at a maximal accessibility class other than $A^*$, then the covering relation makes $\cR$ into a distributive lattice. \end{theorem}

-Figure 2 gives an example of such a distributive lattice $\cR$ in the case where $G$ is a cycle of length 4 and $\cR$ is the set of orientations of $G$ in which the circulation around the cycle is zero.
-The figure shows the Hasse diagram of the lattice; the special vertex $v^*$ of each copy of $G$ is marked with a dot.
-This example is discussed in greater detail later (Example 1.1).
+Figure 2 gives an example of such a distributive lattice $\cR$ in the case where $G$ is a cycle of length 4, $\cR$ is the set of orientations of $G$ in which the circulation around the cycle is zero, and $A^* = \{v_4\}$ (the ``root'').
+The figure shows the Hasse diagram of the lattice.
+Each edge (shown as a dotted line) corresponds to a pushing down move; for instance, the orientation shown at the top of the figure turns into the orientation shown just below it if the sink at $v_1$ is pushed down.
+This example is discussed in greater detail later (Example \ref{E11}).

-The proof of Theorem 1 will introduce ``height-functions'' to aid the analysis.
-Using height-functions, I will prove that if $R$ and $S$ are $c$-orientations of $G$, then $S$ can be obtained from $R$ by performing $N(N-1)/2$ pushing-down operations, where $N$ is the number of vertices of $G$.
-This result strengthens the theorem of Pretzel [\Prea] who showed that a finite number of pushing-down operations suffices.
-The bound $N(N-1)/2$ is best possible; see Propositions \PK\ and \PL.
+The proof of Theorem~\ref{thm1} will introduce height-functions (inspired by and generalizing the height-function introduced by Thurston~\cite{Thur}) to aid the analysis.
+Using height-functions, I will prove that if $R$ and $S$ are $c$-orientations of $G$, then $S$ can be obtained from $R$ by performing at most $N(N-1)/2$ pushing-down operations, where $N$ is the number of vertices of $G$.
+This result strengthens the theorem of Pretzel~\cite{Pr1}, who showed that a finite number of pushing-down operations suffices.
+The bound $N(N-1)/2$ is best possible; see Propositions \ref{PK} and \ref{PL}.

-Now suppose $G$ is a connected bipartite planar graph drawn on the sphere $S^2$ and $d$ is a function from the vertex-set of $G$ to the non-negative integers.
+Now suppose $G$ is a connected bipartite graph drawn on the sphere and $d$ is a function from the vertex-set of $G$ to the non-negative integers.
 A \boldmath $d${\bf -factor} \unboldmath of $G$ is a subgraph of $G$ in which each vertex $v$ has degree $d(v)$.
-For example, if $d(v)=1$ for all vertices $v$, then a $d$-factor of $G$ is just a $1$-factor, or matching, of $G$.
+For example, if $d(v)=1$ for all vertices $v$, then a $d$-factor of $G$ is just a $1$-factor, or (perfect) matching, of $G$.
 This being the most important case, I will use the letter $M$ (for matching) to denote a $d$-factor.
 We formally regard $M$ as a set of edges; thus $M^c$ denotes the set of edges of $G$ not in $M$.